 —Updated by Gabrielle Isabelle Hernaiz-De Jesus in 2017

-Andrea Nuila recently received the master’s degree in public international law at the University of Utrecht (The Netherlands).
+Andrea Nuila received her master’s degree in public international law at the University of Utrecht (the Netherlands) in 2015.
 Since finishing her studies, she has continued her work towards promoting human rights in Honduras.
-Currently, Nuila is living in Heidelberg, Germany, where she has been working at the International Secretariat of FIAN International.
-Her work, which takes on a holistic approach, centers on rights for marginalized groups, gender rights, and the right to food.
-She is an honorary member of CLADEM Honduras, which is a regional women’s rights organization, and assists other NGOs and grassroots organizations on legal issues associated with human rights.
+Currently, Nuila is living in Heidelberg, Germany.
+She coordinates the gender and women’s rights work at the International Secretariat of FIAN International and is a member of the Justiciability team.
+Her work, which takes on a holistic approach against the root causes of hunger, centers on coordinating the rights of women and gender and assisting the justiciability work on the right to food and other associated rights.
+From 2015 until its formal adoption in 2018 by the UN General Assembly, she was closely involved in the negotiations for a UN Declaration on the Rights of Peasants and Other People Working in Rural Areas.
+She is an honorary member of CLADEM Honduras, which is a regional women’s rights organization, co-founder of LUCHEMOS, a Honduran feminist collective, and assists other national NGOs and grassroots organizations on legal issues associated with social and economic human rights.

 In reflecting on her participation with HRAP, Nuila recalled the benefits of her collaboration with activists in NYC.
 While here, Nuila met with Emily May, Executive Director of Hollaback!, an organization dedicated to publicizing and ending street harassment through an online forum of documenting and sharing instances of harassment on smartphones.
-Nuila went on to start a Hollaback! in Honduras under the name Atrevete Tegus, and is currently part of a group that will be starting the first Hollaback! in The Netherlands.
+Nuila went on to start a Hollaback! in Honduras under the name Atrevete Tegus, and was part of a group that started the first Hollaback! in the Netherlands.
 She also met with the Center for Reproductive Rights which collaborated with her organization at the time on a report detailing the banning of the morning after pill in Honduras, which was presented before the Inter-American Human Rights Commission.

 United States, 2007